criscara-dev/dendron-template/vault/computer-science.lang.javascript.nodejs.md

 </details>

 <details><summary>
-Which tech brought seccess to Node?
+Which tech brought success to Node?
 </summary>
-NPM, MongoDB, RESTful API nd JSON, ExpressJS.
+NPM, MongoDB, RESTful API and JSON, ExpressJS.
 </details>

 <details><summary>
 Basics before Node
 </summary>

-#Interpreters -> execute directly source code (basically they read and compile): #v8 Chrome JS engine.
+#Interpreters -> execute directly source code (basically they read and compile); an example is #v8 Chrome JS engine.
-#Compilers -> from source they create an executable file
+#Compilers -> from source they create an executable file (a file a computer can execute)
-#transpilers -> one source code into another
+#transpilers -> one source code into another source code (CoffeeScript into JS, Less in CSS)
-Modern day computer understand 1010001011...( #low-level ) you normally write #high-level language
+Modern day computer understand 1010001011...( #low-level ) you normally write #high-level code / language
 </details>

 <details><summary>